 There are many people who want to be trusted by their bosses or organizations who are happy working in teams or don’t necessarily want to be left alone.
 They want to be respected.
 They want to be empowered to make decisions, even decisions that don’t work out.
 And they want to be valued.
 You don’t have to have autonomy to be trusted in those ways.
 Sometimes more trust is required of someone working with others than someone working all alone.

 In my experience, trust is always a shared event.
 It’s an on-going collaboration, and, as Durand goes on to say in his article, it’s strengthened by transparency.
-When a culture is built on real transparency, mutual trust develops, and people are more productive, both when working autonomously and when working collaboratively in groups.Tags: Andre Durand, autonomy, collaboration, corporate culture, leadership, Ping Identity, respect, transparency, trust
+When a culture is built on real transparency, mutual trust develops, and people are more productive, both when working autonomously and when working collaboratively in groups.Tags: Andre Durand, autonomy, CEO, collaboration, corporate culture, leadership, Ping Identity, respect, transparency, trust